cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 > nodes, without defining or constraining how this collection is implemented.

 Essentially, a NodeList is what you get when you call any method such as `document.getElemetsByTagName()`, `document.querySelectorAll()` and such.
-In fact, it was my experience with `document.querySelectorAll()` that motivated me to write this post.

-NodeLists aren't exactly part of the JavaScript but they are instead part of the DOM APIs the browsers provide through JavaScript; this explains why NodeLists exist as a separate data structure than arrays in JavaScript, as pointed out by Mozilla engineer [Frank Yan](http://twitter.com/frankyan) in the comments.
+We should note here that NodeLists aren't exactly part of the JavaScript but they are instead part of the DOM APIs the browsers provide through JavaScript.
+We will come back to discussing the relationship between NodeLists and arrays later in the article again.

 Careful readers of the W3C definition will note that arrays in most languages, like JavaScript, are almost what this definition implies NodeLists are: